AdaptiveBProcess/DeclarativeProcessSimulation/README.md

 Train the model with the input event log.

+Before starting this step in the route \GenerativeLSTM\output_files please create a folder named \GenerativeLSTM\output_files\simulation_files for the program to find the exact route.

 When training the model, be sure to use the appropiate rules related to the BPMN model that is being used. **Rules.ini** gives an idea of which rules can be used to ensure simulation data goes as well as posible
 ```
 python dg_prediction.py
 ```
 This generates a simulation process model corresponding to the implementation of the changes proposed by the user.
 The simulation files are stored in output_files/simulation_files/.
 In addition, the approach simulates that simulation process model and generates a statistics file corresponding to the stats of the simulated model.
 The simulation stats are stored in output_files/simulation_stats/.

 ## Examples
 The files used for the experimentation are stored in input_files.